mistryvinay/hubot-symphony-scripts/README.md

 ## Documentation

-All scripts in hubot-scripts should contain a documentation header so people know everything about the script.
+All scripts in hubot-symphony-scripts should contain a documentation header so people know everything about the script.